-Units are created and cancelled at the Participating Dealer's option at prices based on the Fund's NAV per unit at the time of creation or cancellation.
+Units are created and cancelled at prices based on the Fund's NAV per unit at the time of creation or cancellation.
 The Fund's NAV per unit is calculated by dividing the net assets attributable to unitholders with the total number of outstanding units.

-J DERIVATIVE FINANCIAL INSTRUMENTS
+K DERIVATIVE FINANCIAL INSTRUMENTS